kc1awv/go-m17-listen/README.md

 # go-m17-listen

-`go-m17-listen` is a Go program that connects to an M17 relay as a listen-only client.
+`go-m17-listen` is a Go program that connects to an M17 relay or reflector as a listen-only client.
 It decodes M17 voice packets using the Codec 2 vocoder and plays the audio through the speakers.

 ## Features

-- Connects to an M17 relay as a listen-only client.
+- Connects to an M17 relay or reflector as a listen-only client.
 - Decodes M17 voice packets using Codec 2.
 - Plays decoded audio through the speakers.
 - Handles optional module letters for mrefd reflectors.